clux/facemaulers/waterdeep/irae-attack.md

 Shooshar running up before everything?
 Rides a giant turtle from darklake.
 One Kua-Toan will ask for the blade of shadows, or the Prince of Shadows will come to retrieve it himself.

-Attack will happen at midnight, during a full moon.
-Dark mist covers the air.
+Attack will happen at mid day, but dark mist covers the air (~mirage arcana), blocks out the sun.
 Music: https://www.youtube.com/watch?v=mArRG9aV9cY

 Mages will defend the city against Demogorgon.
 Delayed blast fireball.
 Demo will pick it up if it's too soon.
 Ursula: "Don't look it in the eyes."